 As part of our LTIP, performance-based awards are made under the Long-Term Performance Plan ("LTPP") in the form of shares and cash.
 Cumulative net sales growth is the metric that determines the earned share awards under the LTPP, which represents the cumulative growth rate for continuing operations over a three-year period, adjusted for items including foreign currency and the incremental sales impact from acquisitions.
 Cumulative net sales growth exceeded the three-year target of 12% for the most recently completed LTPP cycle.
 The metric that determines the cash payout in the LTPP is Total Shareholder Return ("TSR") relative to our peer companies.
-Both our absolute and relative TSR were strong for the three-year period ending in fiscal 2018, with McCormick ranking first among our peer companies with a TSR of 84.9%, as compared with 43.8% for the peer company at the 85th percentile and 1.7% for the peer company at the 50th percentile.
+Both our absolute and relative TSR were strong for the three-year period ending in fiscal 2018, with McCormick ranking first among our peer companies with a TSR of 84.9%, as compared with 43.8% for the peer company at the 85th percentile.